 4 ways to use OKRs for peer-to-peer feedback:

 1. OKRs outline the goals of the team.
 Each workday comes with its own set of challenges and no two days are the same.
 However, it is easier to hold others accountable to their roles within a team when there is a shared mission and a clear set of goals to follow and track.
-The Objective and Key Results framework, which encourages everyone to publicly post their OKRs, places everyone at the same starting line, offering a transparent way to communicate high-level priorities and goals (referred to as objectives) as well as clear action items or tactics to achieving each objective (key results).
-Providing feedback is a more streamlined experience when you can evaluate whether or not the objective was accomplished and dig further to discuss why or why not.
+The Objective and Key Results framework, which encourages everyone to publicly post their OKRs, places everyone at the same starting line, offering a transparent way to communicate high-level priorities and goals (referred to as Objectives) as well as clear action items or tactics to achieving each Objective (Key Results).
+Providing feedback is a more streamlined experience when you can evaluate whether or not the Objective was accomplished and dig further to discuss why or why not.

-Anchoring conversations in OKRs ensures conversations, where participants have differing points of view, are not monopolized by arbitrary factors such as seniority or subjective feelings.
+Anchoring conversations in OKRs ensures that discussions, where participants have differing points of view, are not monopolized by arbitrary factors such as seniority or subjective feelings.
 In other words, OKRs ensure that conversations focus more on the work to be done than comments about personal traits.
 When reviewing OKRs, it becomes easier to center feedback on what was learned rather than singling people out for mistakes.

 2. OKRs help establish mutual trust.
 Until a positive working relationship develops, feedback can sometimes be perceived as a personal attack.
 Trust is a core element of any feedback process no matter if it is from peer to peer, manager to employee, or employee to manager.
-OKRs help establish trust between peers not only by encouraging empowerment but also by creating an environment of transparency—where discussing progress (or lack thereof) is a community norm.
-From identifying areas they may be overlooking or sharing a potential resource, to discussing how to pivot to a more effective strategy to reach the objective, OKRs create a culture of organic assessment.
+OKRs help establish trust between peers not only by encouraging empowerment but also by creating an environment of transparency — where discussing progress (or lack thereof) is a community norm.
+From identifying areas they may be overlooking or sharing a potential resource, to discussing how to pivot to a more effective strategy to reach the Objective, OKRs create a culture of organic assessment.
 Regularly practicing sharing where you are (as well as listening to where your peers are) can be hugely rewarding in terms of building mutual trust.

 Peer-to-peer feedback offers additional insight, ideas and perspectives that are invaluable to the team.
 If given properly, peer feedback can transform companies and organizations for the better.
 OKRs can certainly help ease the feedback process by adding structure, alignment, and accountability.